The EU as a cohesive glue

 I don’t know whether it was three or four thousand people that worked all together, but the number was really big.
 Every question had several people in charge and the responsibility was personal, it was not just the anonymous ministry or the anonymous civil servant from ministry X. It was a person with a name and a background and they felt that they are part of an important puzzle, that they are not anonymous and that their effort will be visible.
 So at the end there was a strong team spirit among people who didn’t know each other, but who communicated all the time via Internet, email and telephone.”

 SDSM lost the parliamentary elections of 2006.
 Sekerinska took over the presidency of her party for a time, but resigned after a clear electoral defeat in the early parliamentary elections of June 2008.
 She is now the chairperson of the National European Integration Council, a body created in 2007 with the aim of improving internal consensus on issues related to EU accession negotiations.
 It gathers all parties represented in parliament, representatives of the executive, local governments, Macedonia’s religious communities, trade unions, chambers of commerce and other civil groups.
-However, the council has not yet been able to embark on its main task, to accompany the country’s accession negotiations.
+However, the council has not yet been able to embark on its main task.
+Despite the recommendation by the European Commission to open accession negotiations, Greece blocks this decision because of a dispute about Macedonia’s official name.

 “I feel disappointed by the fact that it’s 2010 and Macedonia hasn’t even received a negotiating date … But on the other side, I am relieved and I am really happy and satisfied that we earned candidate statues in 2005, making some things irreversible … This candidate status, which was earned with lots of hard work, dedication and political sacrifice, was a safety net that preserved Macedonia from falling really, really down.”